 The mobile user, but you may not want to walk resizing your web to properly read your texts.
 So you must offer a mobile version of your website that suits all kinds of devices, which is known as responsive design, and preferably completely free of distractions.

 Although it is always interesting to accompany a text of attractive images that contribute quality and meaning to the content, for mobile navigation you must take into account some important details:

-- Do not use many images, the text must be the main content for your reader willing to grant those long – time permanent mobile experience.
+Do not use any images, the text must be the main content for your reader willing to grant those long – time permanent mobile experience.

 On the other hand, it abandons all the rules of use of dynamic content that you apply for the computer reader.
 You should not cram the screen of the mobile with elements that you will find vital in the web of desktop-like.

 Elements such as videos, memes or computer graphics should have their space as unique content on your website but should not interfere with the reading of your texts, let alone occupy its space and distract from reading.